digidip/tapjaw-importer/README.md

 - Abstract streaming management in filter/store command contracts.
 - Documentation.
 - Implements the npm package.
+- Implements reflect-metadata and TapjawCommand.* decorator methods for registering a command.

 ## v1.2.0 *(no longer supported)*
 - Convert from OCLIF to Commander.js.